 Who can get vaccinated

-The vaccine is suitable for patients over the age of 49 who have either had chickenpox or have received the chickenpox vaccine in the past.
+The shingles vaccine is suitable for patients aged 50 years and over who have either had chickenpox or have received the chickenpox vaccine in the past.

 If you have neither had chickenpox nor the vaccine, you are not at risk of developing shingles and the vaccine won’t be suitable for you.
 In this case, you could benefit from the chickenpox vaccine.